 Many water-cooled air conditioners are bespoke systems.
 Instead of ordering AC equipment from the manufacturer who simply takes it off the shelf, these water-cooled systems are carefully designed by an experienced surveyor before the specification is sent to the manufacturer to be custom-built to your particular requirements.

-Water-cooled units are very quiet and can offer both cooling and heating.
+Water-cooled units are very quiet and offer excellent cooling (they can not heat).
 Even customers that don’t require planning permission will often choose a water-cooled air conditioning system because it keeps the outside of their residence free of any condenser and is, therefore, the most aesthetically pleasing option.